Why You Should Have a Homelab

 At work we completely automated the deployment of Linux servers using Ansible–infrastructure as code.
 It took a month of investment but it paid off big time with developers now being able to deploy VMware VMs at will with Ansible by making a Git Pull Request, our entire fleet of servers is updated automatically, and our server and configurations are all consistent.
 This replaced an old process of waiting several weeks for a VM to be provisioned and configured by hand.

-Bonus homelab application server ideas…
+Bonus homelab application (VM or Container) server ideas…

 - Minecraft Server — popular Java game–it’s like playing with Legos and a great way to get your friends together for some casual games.